 From the window - in Sprang Heel, Tennessee

-About Moods And Feelings:
+About Moods and Feelings:

-This morning I extracted the following from a comment "don't seem to get any easier."
-Not getting easier was a feeling I wrestled with for years.
+Also, this morning, I extracted the following two comments from a survivor Facebook post: "don't seem to get any easier" and "I cannot go on."
+I had wrestled with for years with feelings like these.
 I cannot say that anymore.
-I look at it getting "easier" like I do feelings.
+Now, it is much "easier" to handle those feelings.
 They rise, and they fall with my mood.

 In the days (actually years), when I focused on going back to the way things were, it was sad.
 It was agonizing as a matter of fact.

 After lots of interaction with other survivors, a group began investing our efforts in constructing a new life, around the present and the tomorrows, rather than the yesterdays.

 One never forgets about yesterdays.
 That is just unthinkable.
 I am conscious of the reality that I will not ever go back there except in memories.
 I spend a considerable time (on occasions) going back to the past via pictures.
 The way I am now, I am good with that.
 I come away comforted.